mervin-njy/upwork-proposal-fullstack/coding-challenge-3/README.md

    npm run dev
    ```

-## Notes

-1. lorem ipsum.

 ## Credits

-1. Loading spinner has been modified from an open source pure CSS loading animation by [PlotDB Ltd.](https://loading.io/css/)
+Loading spinner has been modified from an open source pure CSS loading animation by [PlotDB Ltd.](https://loading.io/css/)